Terra Mia UK

 Ceramic and pottery studio in Bromley.

-The studio will open to the public in October 2018 for the first time and offering a variety of morning and evening pottery classes taught by Alba Erich who has been learning and teaching ceramics at a local pottery studio since 2016.
+The studio has opened to the public in October 2018 offering a variety of morning and evening pottery classes taught by Alba Erich who has been learning and teaching ceramics at a local pottery studio since 2016.

 The many benefits of working with clay

 Clay is a wonderful material to work with, its plasticity enables you to build wonderful shapes and sculptures.Immersing yourself in your ceramic work can help you relax and help stimulate your creative flow, you can express yourself and produce your very own ceramic art.

 Learning pottery can also help with concentration, dexterity, reducing physical pain and everyday stresses and worries.Pottery It’s a way to let yourself go, learn something new and make new friends

 The courses will cover different hand building methods, surface decoration, colour application and glazing.

 Adult Classes are 3 hours long and aimed to provide a creative, relaxed and supportive environment where students can develop practical and technical skills.